- As low as $391/Night

 Just steps from the beach, this is the ideal 2 bedroom, 2-1/2 bath, oceanfront villa (roughly 1300 sq ft).
 Located at the center of the island, Captain John Fripp Villa #410 offers elegant vistas of the 3.5 mile length of Fripp Island beach.

 As part of Phase II in the Captain John Fripp Villas community, this unit offers a pool for use by guests in this section only.
 Private parking spaces are conveniently located behind the building.
-There are NO luxury cards with this villa; therefore, renters cannot purchase them.
+There are NO amenities cards with this villa; therefore, renters cannot purchase them.

 and then relax in the evening on the oceanfront balcony or walk along the beach.
 The fa